 It blesseth him that gives and him that takes.

-When Shylock does insist he must have his pound of flesh, Portia pulls out a legal trick and saves the day for Antonio.
+When Shylock insists he must have his pound of flesh, Portia pulls out a legal trick and saves the day for Antonio.
 Shylock, on the other hand, is stripped of everything he has, even his very religion.
 For today's audiences, the complete humiliation of Shylock is extremely controversial.
 Enacted on stage, it can be difficult to watch.
 In one performance I attended, when the director had a supporting character snatch the kippah (skullcap) from Shylock's head as a symbolic stripping of Shylock's religion, the audience literally gasped together.

-I've studied this scene many times over the years, and here are my thoughts on Shakespeare's intent:
+I have studied this scene many times over the years, and here are my thoughts on Shakespeare's intent:

 For, as thou urgest justice, be assured

 Thou shalt have justice, more than thou desirest.